ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 understand how it makes gossip connections.

-As an example, if a client, after establishing a TLS connection (and receiving a SCT, but not making it's own HTTPS request yet), immediately opens a second TLS connection for the purpose of gossip - the adversary can reliably block this second connection to block gossip without affecting normal browsing.
+As an example, if a client, after establishing a TLS connection (and receiving an SCT, but not making it's own HTTPS request yet), immediately opens a second TLS connection for the purpose of gossip - the adversary can reliably block this second connection to block gossip without affecting normal browsing.
 For this reason it is recommended to